hasanraiyan/ai/README.md

 ## 🚀 Getting Started

-Follow these steps to get the AI Assistant running on your local machine.
+Follow these steps to get Axion running on your local machine.

 ### 1. Prerequisites